 This is the biggest advantage.
-As these sites are designed, built and often have the initial content put on entirely by 3rd party companies, you don’t need to learn ALL those new skills!
-You can shortcut the process by up to 3 months in most cases.
-For many people that shortening of the time between where they are and success makes A LOT of sense.
+As these sites are designed, built, and often have the initial content put on entirely by 3rd party companies, you don’t need to learn ALL those new skills!
+You can shortcut the process by up to three months in most cases.
+For many people, that shortening of the time between where they are and success makes A LOT of sense.

-There is ONE very big risk I have seen with this model and people thinking they are further along then they really are and not putting in the required work.
+There is ONE very big risk I have seen with this model, and people thinking they are further along than they really are and not putting in the required work.
 Getting the site made is the easy part!
-The hard part is growing the site and before you sign up to one of these services ensure you are prepared to put in the time necessary to achieve what you want to.
+The hard part is growing the site.
+Before you sign up for one of these services, ensure you are prepared to put in the time necessary to achieve what you want to.

 “Find a site that you can at least resonate with the niche!
 These sites are still at the stage where you can’t put an entire team in place so you will be spending time thinking about/reading about the niche you have selected.
 So make sure you enjoy it. “

-AlphaInvestors: Like OnFolio AlphaInvestors started in 2019 and provides a full stack of solutions including its flagship service to buy and manage a website for you.
+Like OnFolio AlphaInvestors, they started in 2019, and it provides a full stack of solutions including its flagship service, to buy and manage a website for you.

 “My number one tip for working with website operators would be to give them complete control.
 That’s based on a premise that the operator is someone you trust (as it should be).
 Don’t micro-manage.
 Let them run the project through their system because, more often than not, the operator can find the ‘hidden’ quick wins just by taking a quick look at the site.
 If you’re constantly interfering in their job, there’s a (very) high chance that you’re limiting the growth of your investment.
 I fired a handful of clients when they tried to be hands-on because that didn’t allow us to do what we do best – scale profitable websites.”

-If you have capital you are looking to deploy into this asset class but are short on time then this is a great way to get some exposure to this space.
+If you have capital and you are looking to deploy into this asset class but are short on time, then this is a great way to get some exposure to this space.